layout-dev/layout-vite-react-shadcn-ts-template/README.md

 # Your Layout project

-This is codebase for your [Layout web app](https://layout.dev/projects/$PROJECT_ID).
+This is codebase for your [Layout app](https://layout.dev/dashboard/projects/$PROJECT_ID).

 # Installation

-Follow these steps:
+You can always visit your [Layout app](https://layout.dev/dashboard/projects/$PROJECT_ID) and ask the Layout AI agent to handle the updates for you.
+However, if you'd prefer to update the app manually, follow these steps:

 ```sh
 # 1. Clone the repo.